If there’s anything that drives us crazy, it’s the inefficiency insanity of traditional BIM coordination workflows. 🤯

 Fig 1.0: The cost of miscommunication for the U.S. construction industry according

-survey conducted by FMI and PlanGrid
+to a survey conducted by FMI and PlanGrid.

 Poor communication is also at the root of many disputes that arise in the construction industry, according to Dr. Stuart Kings, director at Sypro and NEC4 co-author: